Pavel Tretyakov: Collecting art

 At first the gallery was located in Tretyakov's house in Lavrushenski pereulok.
 But as his collection expanded he decided to reconstruct his house to accommodate it.
 In 1870-1880 the house was reconstructed a number of times by the architect Kaminski.

 Tretyakov wanted to transfer the gallery to the city as discreetly as possible, without any fuss; he didn't want to be in the centre of general attention and an object of gratitude.
 But this was not possible and he was very dissatisfied.

 From 1881 his gallery became popular (by 1885 it was visited by about 30 thousand people).
 In 1892 Tretyakov inherited a collection of Western European painting from his brother and placed it in two halls of the western school.
 The collection in Tretyakov's gallery was equal in importance with the largest museums in Russia at that time, and became one of sights of Moscow.
 In August 1892 Tretyakov donated his collection and a private residence to Moscow.
 By then in the collection there were 1287 pictures and 518 graphics of the Russian school, 75 pictures and 8 figures of the West-European school, 15 sculptures and a collections of icons.

 On 15 August 1893 the official opening of a museum under the name "Pavel and Sergey Tretyakov City art gallery" (nowadays Tretyakov Gallery) took place.
 By 1890 it was visited by up to 150 thousand people annually.
-Tretyakov continued to build up his collection, for example, in 1894 he donated a gallery of 30 pictures, 12 figures and a marble statue “The Christian martyrs“ works by M.M.
-Antokolski.
+Tretyakov continued to build up his collection, for example, in 1894 he donated a gallery of 30 pictures, 12 figures and a marble statue “The Christian martyrs“ works by Mark Antokolski.
 He was also involved in studying the collection, and from 1893 he produced its catalogue.